FULL TEXT: Nigeria urges Ghana to revisit law on US$1 million business capital

 "In this regard, I do believe that this step both our parliaments have taken to sit, to discuss, deliberate and find solutions; is a sterling example of legislative diplomacy, which the rest of the continent can follow to ensure that while the executive arm of government is performing its duties, that we in the legislature can also leverage our knowledge, our experience, the relationships we have amongst ourselves, to complement efforts in finding collective solutions to our shared problems.

-Mr Gbajabiamila said.
-Noting that the relationship between Nigeria and Ghana is one of the most important in Africa, Mr Gbajabiamila said at a time the world is battling the COVID-19 pandemic and the economic impacts and the pressures on public coffers "and service delivery systems are weighing heavily on us all, it is clear that this is not a time for conflict and disagreements, but a time for partnership and solidarity."
+Noting that the relationship between Nigeria and Ghana is one of the most important in Africa, Mr Gbajabiamila said at a time the world is battling the Covid-19 pandemic and the economic impacts and the pressures on public coffers "and service delivery systems are weighing heavily on us all, it is clear that this is not a time for conflict and disagreements, but a time for partnership and solidarity."

 "While our countries share a constructive and healthy rivalry in several areas - ranging from football to music, food and movie production, amongst others - we know that our healthy rivalry is based more on friendship than enmity and more on healthy competition than destructive confrontation.